apache/drill/_docs/sql-reference/sql-commands/060-describe.md

 ## Usage Notes

-You can issue the DESCRIBE command against views created in a workspace and tables created in Hive, HBase, and MapR-DB.
+You can issue the DESCRIBE command against views created in a workspace and tables created in Hive and HBase.
 You can issue the DESCRIBE command on a table or view from any schema.
 For example, if you are working in the `dfs.myworkspace` schema, you can issue the DESCRIBE command on a view or table in another schema.
 Currently, DESCRIBE does not support tables created